remaro-network/auv_profeat/README.md

 # Analysing Self-Adaptive Systems as Software Product Lines
 This repository contains the implementation of a case study of an autonomous underwater vehicle with the mission to find and inspect a pipeline located on a seabed which was inspired by the exemplar [SUAVE](https://arxiv.org/abs/2303.09220v1).
+The case study in this repository is an extended version of the case study presented and published at iFM 2023, the paper can be found [here](https://doi.org/10.1007/978-3-031-47705-8_18) and the associated artifact [here](https://doi.org/10.5281/zenodo.10090486) or in the `ifm_artifact` branch.

 The goal of this artifact is to show how a self-adaptive system can be modelled and analysed with a probabilistic, feature guarded transition system and a controller switching between features.
 [ProFeat](https://pchrszon.github.io/profeat/) is used as a tool to show this approach.
 The artifact accompanies the paper "Analysing Self-Adaptive Systems as Software Product Lines", submitted to the special issue on Intelligent Software Product Lines of the Journal of Systems and Software.

 **Authors:** Juliane Päßler, Maurice H. ter Beek, Ferruccio Damiani, Einar Broch Johnsen, S. Lizeth Tapia Tarifa

-**Artifact for the paper:** Analysing Self-Adaptive Systems as Software Product Lines
+**Artifact for the paper:** Analysing Self-Adaptive Systems as Software Product Lines (submitted to the special issue on Intelligent Software Product Lines of the Journal of Systems and Software)

 ## Navigate the README
 - [Set-up](#set-up)